Thursday, August 15, 2013

 There is a 32-foot statue of Hermann the Cheruscan - the Romans called him Arminius - at New Ulm, Minnesota.
 Hermann's story goes like this:

-Hermann, a Cheruscan chieftain, negotiated an alliance of the Marsi, Bructeri, and Chatti tribes with his own warriors to defend Germania from Roman conquest.
+Hermann, a Cheruscan chieftain, negotiated an alliance between the Marsi, Bructeri, and Chatti tribes and his own warriors to defend Germania against Roman conquest.
 In September of 9 AD, Arminius' cunning strategy led to the ambush and defeat of the 17th, 18th, and 19th legions of imperial Rome under the command of Publius Quinctilius Varus.
 This running battle, fought amid the Teutoburg Forest, ended abruptly in the Narrows near the Kalkriese Berg, initiating a change in Tiberius Caesar's foreign policy.
 Although Caesar sent eight more legions to Germania, Arminius and his brave warriors continued their fight for freedom.
 Increased casualties and a dwindling treasury during subsequent battles between Arminius and Germanicus Caesar convinced Tiberius to abandon Germania in 17 AD.
-The alliance faltered with no common foe; inter-tribal strife and jealousy led to Arminius' assassination by his kinfolk.
+The alliance faltered in the absence of a common foe; intertribal strife and jealousy led to Arminius' assassination by his kinfolk.

 Our freedom from the Romans was so definitive that Germany's "Roman" neighbors still hold it against us that we are totally ignorant of Latin culture.